peerkar/liferay-gsearch/README.md

 ### Step 4

 Create a page with friendly URL "/viewasset" on a same site as the search portlet and place an Asset Publisher on it.
+In configuration, check "Set as the Default Asset Publisher for This Page".

 ### Step 5